 Mark Tobey, Sharp Field

 Discerning that the master in Lacan’s four discourses is patriarchal and commands the subject to enjoy surplus jouissance, this seminar will take a careful gaze at the capitalist discourse as regressively matriarchal.
-Conjoining Lacanian psychoanalytic theory, topology, semiotics, and the exodus of a joke, this presentation will examine leading signifiers in Western culture; namely, pornography, technology and science.
+Conjoining Lacanian psychoanalytic theory, topology, semiotics, and the exodus of the joke, this presentation will examine leading signifiers in Western culture; namely, pornography, technology and science.

 Discretion advised: this seminar will contain nude images related to Cantarini’s collaboration and curatorship with artist Pablo Corral Vega.